junesirius/junesirius.github.io/_posts/Supernatural/SPN_Horror_BB/SPN-Horror-ghost-whole-novel.md

 >
 > Dean call Zach to resign, Zach pop in, Dean: has more important things to do, more purpose; Zach makes ghost Cas disappear, Dean freak out, Zach wakes him up

+#### draft notes

+How does Zach blow up his cover

+Zach: Why didn't get rid of the at thing in your place?

+Dean: What thing?
+You mean Cas?
+How did you know? (suspicious) I never told anyone

+Zach: You didn't?
+Pretty sure you did.
+And you said it's a ghost, isn't it?
+Same as P. T. Sandovers?

+Dean: *He* is not a *thing*.
+And *his* name is Castiel. (alarmed enough, squint) Who are you?
+How *do* you know?
+I absolutely told no one about Cas, not even Jo.

+Zach: (smile, touch his head, wake him up)